ekrell/AI_Robots_multiAgent/documentation/qcoordPlanV1.md

 UAV uses the 'overall' directions of USVs to make a smoother path that keeps USVs in view more.
 Have not worked out the details, but instead of going into centroid, can set a waypoint that is a ahead or behind, but is along a the vector.
 Could use camera geometry to be such that more of the empty space in front of USVs, rather than behind.

+*Level 4: Smooth via models:*

+Relies on: ??

+Affects: ??

+Idea is to use something like Kahlman filter to achieve smoother movement.
+Don't know enough about this to really comment.